GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Hence:

-1 RoboTorq = 1 token × 1 kW × 1 RoboHour
+1 RoboTorq = 1 token × 1 kW × 1 RoboHour (like a manhour, following?)

 And:

 1 kW × 1 RoboHour = 3.6 × 10⁶ RoboJoules

+A RoboJoule is to a Joule as a Newton Meter (a measure of physical torque) is to a Joule.
+It is a contextual framing of the same units for a specific use case.

 ---